SERVIRglobal/ForestConservationTargetingTool/README.md

 ### Front-end: JavaScript Single Page App

-The JavaScript files that are served to the front-end can be found in the public_html folder inside the subfolder /scripts.
+The JavaScript files that are served to the front-end can be found in the public_html folder inside the subfolder `/scripts`.
 The project HTML file contains no operational code, it merely loads CSS style sheets and points to two things:

 1. The Javascript code of the application.
-1. A PHP script called fctt_load.php, which loads session information from cookies if a user has logged in to their user account.
+1. A PHP script called `fctt_load.php`, which loads session information from cookies if a user has logged in to their user account.

 ### Back-end: PHP